dukesphere/samples/dukedoc/sample_api_ref.md

 ### Overview

-The CodeChecker API allows you write web applications and scripts that communicate with the CodeChecker database.
-This Simple Object Access Protocol (SOAP) API uses an XML format for messages that are transported to and from the database server.

-The API allows you to create, delete, retrieve, and modify of various objects (such as users, user groups, and so on) in the CodeChecker database.
+The CodeChecker API allows you to create, delete, retrieve, and modify of various objects (such as users, user groups, and so on) in the CodeChecker database.
 Many of these objects are also editable through the configuration screens within the CodeChecker UI and through various CodeChecker commands.
 For example, you can create users and user groups through